nestordemeure/impersonator/readme.md

 python3 -m nltk.downloader punkt averaged_perceptron_tagger
 ```

-Finally, you will need to install [Detectron2](https://detectron2.readthedocs.io/en/latest/tutorials/install.html) if you want to process inputs with pictures (it will be used to break the pictures down into text descriptions).
+Finally, you will need to [install Detectron2](https://detectron2.readthedocs.io/en/latest/tutorials/install.html) if you want to process inputs with pictures.
 You can skip this step by avoiding any pictures in your input files.

 You can now git clone this repository wherever you want and start to use it!